[Based on “A brief history of biology at Indiana University” written by Frank N. Young, 1983]

 David Starr Jordan

 Owens retired in 1879 and was replaced by David Starr Jordan, a leading researcher, teacher, and administrator.
-Jordan was a student of fishes who championed Darwinian evolution, and his 1888 monograph titled, "Darwinism, a brief account of Darwinian theory of the origin of species," catalyzed the acceptance of evolution by the American natural science community.
+Jordan was a student of fishes who championed Darwinian evolution, and his 1888 monograph, “Darwinism, a brief account of Darwinian theory of the origin of species,” catalyzed the acceptance of evolution by the American natural science community.
 As president of IU and later Stanford University, Jordan also encouraged and facilitated the shift of biological research from an emphasis on natural history to one on experimentalism.
-Scholarship in the early 21st century, however, revealed his work as a leader of the eugenics movement and an advocate for racial segregation.
-As a result, IU (and Stanford) discontinued using the Jordan name for buildings, scholarships, and awards.
-(See also "Jordan Hall renamed.")
+Jordan, however, held overtly racist views, clearly stated in his published works, including “The Blood of the Nation: A Study of the Decay of Races Through the Survival of the Unfit.”
+His advocacy for white supremacy led to forced sterilization laws in many states, among them Indiana—the first state to adopt such laws, in 1907.
+As a result, IU (and Stanford) discontinued using the Jordan name on buildings, scholarships, and awards.
+(See also “Jordan Hall renamed.”)

 When Jordan left to become the first president of Stanford University, he was replaced by Carl Eigenmann.
 Eigenmann mirrored Jordan both in his focus on fishes, and in his broader interests in ecology, development, and evolutionary biology.
 Eigenmann was particularly interested in biogeography, and he and his students studied the relative importance of ecology and history in explaining the geographic distribution of fishes.
 In 1894, Eigenmann became Dean of the Graduate School and, over the next 33 years, he influenced the hiring of a broad array of faculty, including two with interests in evolutionary biology; the gall-wasp systematist Alfred Kinsey and fruit-fly cytologist Fernandus Payne.